I’ve got 3 phase power but I’ve been quoted for a single phase solar inverter

 The goal of solar system owners in Australia should be to use as much of the solar power in the home at the time of generation.
 The cost of electricity has skyrocketed over the last few years with most households on time-of-use billing now paying over 30c per kWh on average.
+So why are you getting quoted a single-phase inverter when you have three-phase power?
+Won’t you still be paying for power on the other two phases?
+Let’s find out.

 A single-phase inverter on a three-phase supply